 Jason Watkins and Monica Dolan play Mr and Mrs Twit, Sam Cox plays Yorkshire Terrier Man, Cait Davis plays Monkey Mum, Aimée-Ffion Edwards plays Monkey Daughter, Christine Entwisle plays Tattooed Fortune Teller Lady, Oliver Llewellyn-Jenkins plays Monkey Son, Glyn Pritchard plays Monkey Father and Dwane Walcott plays Shy Waltzer Boy.

-“Roald Dahl’s The Twits is filled with comic grotesquerie but is a bit light on plot.
+REVIEWS ROUND-UP“Roald Dahl’s The Twits is filled with comic grotesquerie but is a bit light on plot.
 Enda Walsh, who has “mischievously adapted” the book, has had to devise a story to make an evening in the theatre.
 The result, while vivaciously staged and clearly appealing to a young audience, often feels a touch tortuous, as if Dahl’s taste for bizarre fantasy has been overlaid by Walsh’s own gothic imagination.”
 “Enda Walsh has invented a new cast of fairground misfits to stretch Dahl’s tale for the stage, but the titular couple are still the funniest thing in this anarchic farce” “John Tiffany’s production conveys a sense of barely controlled anarchy.
 Chloe Lamford’s design, which gives the impression one is viewing the action through an oval-shaped porthole and which boasts a climactic visual coup, is characteristically ingenious.”
 “It is all very jolly, if a bit strenuous.”

 “Enda Walsh has achieved the impossible and made Roald Dahl dull” “Irishman Walsh makes a barely digestible meal of the source material.”
 “Walsh’s embellishments, however, go off at a peculiar, rather depressing tangent, albeit in keeping with his fondness for incarcerating, purgatorial environments.”
 “Whenever Monica Dolan and Jason Watkins spring about in double-act mode, she fang-toothed, wild-haired and glinting with vicious glee, he grandiose, grubby-bearded, paunchy and Punch-like fond of whacking her in the face with a frying pan, the mischief-level soars.
 But the drag-factor of the encumbering conceit is considerable.”
 “The caged simians aren’t the only ones relishing their new-found freedom at the end.
 Who’d have thought Dahl could be made so dull?”